Paul is a barbecue enthusiast. He is currently grilling and smoking on a Komodo Kamado Ultimate 23.

-Filet mignon, with it's rich marbling of fat, is the most tender cut of beef there is, and it's also my personal favorite.
+Beef filet mignon, with its rich marbling of fat, is the most tender cut of beef there is, and it's also my personal favorite.

-Many steak aficionados will try to tell you that rib-eye steaks or strip steaks offer more flavor, which, they say, makes them better than the more tender filet mignon.
+Many steak aficionados will try to tell you that prime rib, rib-eye steaks, or strip steaks offer more flavor, which, they say, makes them better than the more tender filet mignon.
 Others prefer lean cuts of meat for grilling, like flank steak, to get the protein without the fat.
+Others prefer a porterhouse steak or t-bone because they have a small filet and a strip steak in a single cut.
 But I still prefer the tenderness of the beef filet.
-To me, it is truly the King of Steaks.
+To me, it is truly the king of steaks.

-Filet mignon steak is a cut of beef from the tenderloin.
+Filet mignon steak is a cut of beef from the tenderloin that is part of the cow's short loin.
 The tenderloin runs down the back of a beef cow and is taken from a muscle that gets very little exercise.
 That lack of movement keeps the muscle tender as the cow matures to the ideal age of 18 months to two years old.

-A beef tenderloin is large, usually weighing around 4 lbs to 6 lbs, and has two parts.
+A beef tenderloin is large, usually weighing around 4–6 pounds, and has two parts.
 The true filet mignon comes from the small circular strip that is attached to the entire tenderloin.
 In American butcher shops, a filet mignon steak is cut into about two-inch steaks from the entire tenderloin.
 But if you see filet mignon medallions on a menu, they are typically cut from the extra tender small round strip.
 It's this small round strip that the French word "filet mignon" is actually referring to.

-Telling the difference between the beef tenderloin and filet mignon can be a little confusing if you're not used to selecting cuts of beef.
-I once asked my sister-in-law to pick up a beef tenderloin from Costco and she came home with pork loin!
+Telling the difference between beef tenderloin and filet mignon can be a little confusing if you're not used to selecting cuts of beef.
+I once asked my sister-in-law to pick up a beef tenderloin from Costco, and she came home with pork loin!

 To turn a beef tenderloin into filet mignon, all you have to do is take a very sharp butcher's knife and slice the beef tenderloin into 2-inch steaks across the grain of the meat.
 Once it's sliced, you have filet mignon.

-There are two types of beef tenderloin; the trimmed version of the beef tenderloin and the untrimmed version.
-The trimmed version has the fat from the cow's sides largely removed and is smoothly cut with the side medallion taken out.
-The trimmed version is more expensive since it has less fat and waste than untrimmed.
+There are two types of beef tenderloin: the trimmed version of the beef tenderloin and the untrimmed version.
+The trimmed version has the fat and silver skin from the cow's sides largely removed and is smoothly cut with the side medallion taken out.
+The trimmed version is more expensive since it has less fat and waste than the untrimmed.
 The trimmed version is my favorite since it doesn't require any special preparation.

-Grass fed filet mignon is considered a more premium beef product than grain or corn fed beef.
+Grass-fed filet mignon is considered a more premium beef product than grain-fed or corn-fed beef.
 Here's why.

-- Grass fed beef is more expensive to produce and costs $5 to $10 more per pound
+- Grass-fed beef is more expensive to produce and costs $5–10 more per pound

-- Grass fed beef has 1/3 to 1/2 has much fat as grain fed beef
+- Grass-fed beef has 1/3 to 1/2 as much fat as grain-fed beef

-- Grass fed beef has 3 times the amount of Vitamin E as grain fed
+- Grass-fed beef has three times the amount of vitamin E as grain-fed

-- Grass fed beef has 60% higher composition of omega 3 fats than grain fed
+- Grass-fed beef has a 60% higher composition of omega-3 fats than grain-fed

-- Grass fed beef has higher levels of conjugated linoleic acid (CLA) which contributes to health benefits of beef
+- Grass-fed beef has higher levels of conjugated linoleic acid (CLA) which contributes to the health benefits of beef

 58 Calories Per Ounce in Filet Mignon Steak

-464 calories in 8 ounces of filet mignon
+464 calories in a 8 ounces of filet mignon

 580 calories in 10 ounces of filet mignon